Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Introduction

+The details are given in Section \ref{sec comp}.
+As annouced before, we see that $\Gamma$ indeed encodes the caracteristics of the epidemic (contamination rate, recovery rate) and of the initial susceptible population, while $f$ accounts for the initial infection.

+If we wanted to study system \eqref{SIR 2} for $t\in \R$ (rather than for $t>0$), without specifying any initial datum (which will be the case in order to find traveling waves), then, we can turn \eqref{SIR 2} into \eqref{eq waves} with similar $\Gamma,g$.
+Again, see Section \ref{sec comp} for details.\\

+The system \eqref{SIR 2} was originally considered by Kendall in \cite{K1, K2}, under the assumption that everything is homogeneous, that is, $\alpha, \mu$ are positive constants, the contamination kernel $K(x,y)$ is a decreasing function of the distance only (i.e., $K(x,y) = K(\vert x - y\vert)$), and the initial datum for $S$ is constant.

+In this case, the function $\Gamma(t,x,y)$ given by \eqref{gamma 2} satisfies the isotropy hypothesis \eqref{hyp iso}, and the model of Kendall can be studied using the results on the homogeneous renewal equation mentioned above (see for instance \cite{M} and references therein).

+As soon as something in the model \eqref{SIR 2} is not homogeneous, this is not possible.
+By studying \eqref{eq}, \eqref{eq waves} under the hypothesis \eqref{hyp iso}, we will be able to consider some spatial heterogeneous SIR models.

+\begin{req} Many other spatial SIR models were introduced.
+An interesting setting is to consider situations where the individuals can ``move''.
+This can be done by adding Laplace (or more general diffusion) operators in the equations for $S$ and $I$.

+Hosono and Ilyas \cite{HI} proved the existence of traveling waves for such SIR models in the homogeneous case.
+Ducrot and Giletti \cite{DG} proved the existence of waves, their stability and the existence of a threshold phenomenon in the heterogeneous periodic framework when only the infected diffuse (not the susceptibles) and with local contamination.
+When both the susceptible and infectious individuals diffuse, much less is known (even in the homogeneous framework), and the renewal equation approach does not seem to apply anymore.
+The author considered the situation of a bounded domain in \cite{Duc}.

+We also refer to \cite{BRRSIR} where diffusive SIR models with networks are considered with similar methods. \end{req}

-\subsubsection{Propagation and generalized traveling waves}
+\subsection{Propagation and generalized traveling waves}

-This paper is dedicated to the study of the spatial model of O. Diekmann and H. Thieme, equations \eqref{eq} and \eqref{eq waves}.
-As said above, for $\Gamma, f, g$ ``well chosen", these equations are equivalent, in some sense, to SIR models of the form \eqref{SIR gen}.
-However, the interest of equations \eqref{eq} and \eqref{eq waves} go beyond SIR models.
-Up to choosing a different set of $\Gamma,f,g$, these nonlinear integral equations are equivalent to other models and equations.
-They appear for instance in the study of reaction-diffusion equations (see Section \ref{sec rd} for more details), delayed and non-local models in population dynamic and epidemiology (see \cite{TZ}), compartmental models other than the SIR one (see \cite{formulation}), and also in mathematical neuroscience as the neural field equation, see \cite{Cowan}.
-Therefore, we study in this paper \eqref{eq} and \eqref{eq waves} without assuming the specific form~\eqref{form} on $\Gamma,f,g$. \\

-In this paper, we answer the two following questions: \begin{question} What properties should $\Gamma,f,g$ satisfy to ensure that the epidemic propagates?
+When studying models from epidemiology, the main questions that one may want to answer are the two following: \begin{question} Under what conditions does the epidemic propagate?
 Moreover, when the epidemic propagates, what is the final state of the population? \end{question}